AFRILANGTUTOR: Advancing Language Tutoring and Culture Education in Low-Resource Languages with Large Language Models: Fine-tuning Hyperparameter Details

 \section{Fine-tuning Hyperparameter Details}

 We fine-tune the LLMs with different fine-tuning parameters, the default ($\beta$ 0.1, batch size 1, epoch 3) and the cthe default ($\beta$ 0.1, batch size 1, epoch 3) and the custom ($\beta = 0.5$, batch size 4, epoch 10) from LlamaFactory\footnote{\url{https://github.com/hiyouga/LlamaFactory}} LLM fine-tuning framework.
-We also make a full fine-tuning and fine-tuning with LORA settings.
+We also make a full fine-tuning and fine-tuning with LORA settings. $\beta$ is a standard beta parameter used for DPO \cite{rafailov2023direct}.
+We studied the impact of training parameters such as beta, batch size, and the number of epochs in our work.

+\textbf{Fine-tuning Parameter Effects.} Higher parameter values consistently outperforms the default.
+Low-resource alignment is sensitive to fine-tuning hyperparameters.
+The superiority of higher parameters suggests that more intensive training is necessary to overcome the high loss associated with unfamiliar language data.
+A lower parameter, such as $\beta$ (0.1), likely causes the model to diverge too quickly or fail to learn the preference signal effectively.
+The detail parameter ablations and results are in the Appendix \ref{app:addional-results}.
+However, the parameter with full fine-tuning is computationally very expensive.